The studio

 A studio for the work that doesn’t fit a template.

-Core Shift Studios builds bespoke software for charities, social enterprises, and umbrella bodies.
-We take on a small number of commissions each year, each one built from scratch around the actual workflow of the team that will use it.
+Core Shift Studios builds bespoke software for charities, social enterprises, small businesses, and umbrella bodies.
+Every build is made from scratch around the actual workflow of the team that will use it.

 Why bespoke

-The third sector has been sold one answer to its software problem: SaaS.
+Charities and small businesses have been sold one answer to their software problem: SaaS.
 Salesforce.
 HubSpot.
 Dynamics.
 Sector-specific platforms built on top of them.
-Charity tech consultants recommend them.
-Funders sometimes specify them.
-Boards approve them because they look like the safe choice.
+Consultants recommend them.
+Boards, funders and accountants sign them off because they look like the safe choice.

 The maths rarely holds.
 Enterprise platforms list at £45 to £200+ per user per month, before integration, implementation, and platform fees.
-A 30-person organisation can be looking at £30k–£60k a year, every year, forever — scaling the wrong way as the mission grows.
+A 30-person organisation can be looking at £30k–£60k a year, every year, forever, scaling the wrong way as the organisation grows.
 Mid-tier sector platforms still run £30–£80 per seat per month with the same structural problem.

 Bespoke is assumed to be worse.
 The logic is intuitive: if SaaS is already too expensive, custom-built software must be out of the question.
-Traditional agency pricing reinforced that — £60k–£80k for smaller systems, £200k or more for mid-range builds.
+Traditional agency pricing reinforced that: £60k–£80k for smaller systems, £200k or more for mid-range builds.
 Bespoke was for organisations that could afford it.
-The third sector mostly couldn’t.
+Charities and small firms mostly couldn’t.

-For most third-sector organisations, the question isn’t whether bespoke is better than SaaS.
+For most small organisations, the question isn’t whether bespoke is better than SaaS.
 It’s whether anyone has shown them that bespoke is finally an option.

 What we believe